phac-nml/irida/doc/developer/setup/index.md

 ### Configure Filesystem Locations

-IRIDA stores much of its metadata in the relational database, but all sequencing and analysis files are stored on the filesystem.
+IRIDA stores much of its metadata in the relational database.
+As of IRIDA 23.01, you can use cloud based storage (BETA) as well as a local filesystem to store the sequencing, reference, and analysis files.
+Currently, Azure Blob Storage and AWS S3 Bucket Storage are supported.

 Directory configuration is:

 * **Sequencing Data**: `sequence.file.base.directory`
 * **Reference Files**: `reference.file.base.directory`
 * **Analysis Output**: `output.file.base.directory`

-If the directories that are configured do not exist (they don't likely exist if you don't configure them), IRIDA will default to automatically creating a temporary directory using Java's [`Files.createTempDirectory`](http://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#createTempDirectory-java.lang.String-java.nio.file.attribute.FileAttribute...-).
+If using a local filesystem and these directories that are configured do not exist (they don't likely exist if you don't configure them), IRIDA will default to automatically creating a temporary directory using Java's [`Files.createTempDirectory`](http://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#createTempDirectory-java.lang.String-java.nio.file.attribute.FileAttribute...-).
+However, if you are using cloud based storage you will still need to set these directories in the configuration as these will make up the virtual path to the file.

+To setup IRIDA to use cloud based file storage, then follow the instructions below for the storage type.

+Setup using Azure Storage Blob:

+In the configuration file (such as irida.conf) you will need to add these configuration values:

+* `irida.storage.type=azure`
+* `azure.container.name=CONTAINER_NAME` where the CONTAINER_NAME is a container previously setup on Azure
+* `azure.container.url=CONTAINER_ENDPOINT_URL`
+* `azure.sas.token=SAS_TOKEN` where the SAS_TOKEN has both read/write permissions

+See [Azure Storage Setup](https://learn.microsoft.com/en-us/azure/storage/blobs/) for instructions on how to setup Blob storage.

+Setup using Amazon AWS S3 Bucket Storage:

+In the configuration file (such as irida.conf) you will need to add these configuration values:

+* `aws.bucket.name=BUCKET_NAME` where the BUCKET_NAME is the S3 Bucket previously setup and has read/write permissions.
+* `aws.bucket.region=BUCKET_REGION`
+* `aws.access.key=ACCESS_KEY`
+* `aws.secret.key=SECRET_KEY`

+See [AWS S3 Bucket Storage Setup](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html) for instructions on how to setup an S3 storage.

+There is no other configuration necessary in IRIDA to use cloud based storage.
+After adding these values to the configuration file you should be able to start up IRIDA, and it will use the cloud based storage that is defined.

 ### Testing IRIDA